mshakya/piret/README.md

   - [exon.count.summary](https://raw.githubusercontent.com/mshakya/PyPiReT/master/examples/exon.count.summary)
   - [prok_CDS.count](https://raw.githubusercontent.com/mshakya/PyPiReT/master/examples/prok_CDS.count) : When used `both` option, prokaryote counts are in this file.
 Eukaryotes are found in file named `euk_CDS.count`
   - [prok_CDS.count.summary](https://raw.githubusercontent.com/mshakya/PyPiReT/master/examples/prok_CDS.count.summary): Corresponding summary file.
+- `edgeR`: A folder containing tables and figures processed mainly using R package `edgeR` to detect significantly expressed genes.
+Based on the options picked, the folder will have either one or two folders, `prokarya` and `eukarya`.
+Withing these folders there are following files and figures.
+  - `*RPKM.csv`: A table with RPKM values for all genes across all samples.
+  - `*CPM.csv`: A table with CPM values for all features across all samples
+  - `*feature_count_heatmap.pdf`: Heatmap based on count data for the features listed in gff files.
+  - `*feature_count_CPM_histogram.pdf`: A histogram of CPMs.
+  - `*MDS.pdf`: A MDS plot based on reads mapped to samples.
+  - `group1__group2__gene__et.csv`: table with gene name, logFC, logCPM, PValue, and FDR comparing group1 vs. group 2.
+This one contains all genes that have any counts.
+  - `group1__group2__gene__sig.csv`: A subset of `group1__group2__gene__et.csv` with all only genes that are significant based on the specified P-value.

 ## 4.0 Removing PiReT